ccoenraets/salesforce-lightning-tutorial/index.md

 - Create a Lightning Application
 - Create Lightning Components
 - Create Lightning Events
-- Communicate between Components using Lightning events
+- Communicate between Lightning Components using Lightning Events
-- Use Static Resources in a Lightning application
+- Use Static Resources in a Lightning Application
-- Implement routing in a single page application